Education Laws and Regulations

 The formative assessment may be ongoing throughout the evaluation cycle, but typically takes place at mid-cycle.

-For an experienced educator rated proficient or higher and whose impact on student learning is moderate or high, a formative evaluation takes place at the end of the first year of the two-year cycle.
+For an educator on a two-year Self-directed Growth Plan, a formative evaluation takes place at the end of the first year of the two-year cycle.
 The educator's rating for that year shall be assumed to be the same as the previous summative rating unless evidence demonstrates a significant change in performance in which case the rating on Performance Standards may change.

 The educator shall have the opportunity to respond in writing to the formative assessment or evaluation.